syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ### ViewChangedCommand

-SfCalendar includes a built-in event called `ViewChanged` and invokes this event through the [ViewChangedCommand]() whenever the view is navigated to either the previous or next view.
-Additionally, the event is triggered when switching between different calendar views, with the CalendarViewChangedEventArgs provided as a parameter.
+The SfCalendar includes a built-in event called `ViewChanged`, which is triggered whenever the calendar view is navigated to either the previous or next view.
+This event can be invoked through the [ViewChangedCommand](), and it also triggers when switching between different calendar views.
+The `CalendarViewChangedEventArgs` is provided as a parameter to this event.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="2" %}